drBenway/pixi-vn-wiki/start/versus-renpy.md

 **Canvas libraries used:**

 * [`Pygame_sdl2`](https://github.com/renpy/pygame_sdl2): This canvas is absolutely underperforming.
-You can test this by inserting lots of moving graphics into Ren'py.
+You can test this by inserting lots of moving graphics into Ren'Py.
 * PixiJS: It is based on more modern systems and has great performance.
 This can be tested directly from this example:

 <sandbox